zaheerqur/epl-predictor/README.md

 A full-stack machine learning application that predicts the result of any English Premier League fixture, with calibrated win/draw/loss probabilities.

-> **Live at [ml-epl-prediction.netlify.app](https://ml-epl-prediction.netlify.app/)** - API on Render, frontend on Netlify.
+API on Render, frontend on Netlify.
 Auto-retrains every Monday and Thursday via GitHub Actions.

 ---